Community equipment in care homes

 Bariatric versions of standard equipment Care home, CES, NHS Continuing Healthcare Care home, CES, NHS Continuing Healthcare

 Lifting cushions.
-ELK, for example Care home Care home
+Elk, for example Care home Care home

 Subscribe to our newsletters for latest news and events.